Business Mistakes to Avoid When Starting a Business

 2) Doing what you love.

-It sounds fine in theory, but the reality is there are a whole lot of people out there who love things they’re not good at.
-My official advice?
+The reality is there are a whole lot of people out there who love things they’re not good at.
+Bet you can name several you know off hand.
+The person who thinks she's a great cook - but isn't.
+The person who thinks he can fix pretty well anything - but can't.
+My official advice for starting a business?
 Don’t do what you love; do what you’re good at and what people will pay you (well) for.
 It’s not as catchy, but it’s a whole lot more profitable - and isn't making a profit the reason you're opening a business?

 3) Not doing any market research.